Jordibot-art/weather-api/README.md

-dotn for get to change directory to your api folder
+dont forget to change directory to your api folder

 1 install FastAPI and Uvicorn and dependencies for html templates and fetch openweather api using terminal "pip install fastapi uvicorn"